happyren/Reading-notes/InternetNotes.md

 Based on proposal developed by ISO, as the first step to international standardization of the protocols used in the various layers.

+Design Principles:

+1. A layer should be created where a different abstraction is needed.

+2. Each layer should perform a well-defined function.

+3. The function of each layer should be chosen, with an eye toward "defining internationally standardized protocols".

+4. The layer boundaries should be chosen to minimize the information flow across the interfaces.(PoLP)

+5. The number of layers should be:
+	1. large enough that distict functions need not to be thrown together in the same layer out of necessity.
+	2. small enough that the architecture does not become unwieldy(oversized).

 #### TCP/IP Model